U.K. Prime Minister Boris Johnson announces resignation after dozens of colleagues quit over string of scandals

 London — After defiantly rejecting calls for his resignation, U.K. Prime Minister Boris Johnson said Thursday that he would step down as leader of his party, which will eventually see him removed from the country's top job.
 Addressing the nation from in front of his 10 Downing Street office, Johnson thanked Britons for the "immense privilege" they had bestowed upon him, but said he agreed it was time for his Conservative Party to have a new leader.

 "It is clearly now the will of the parliamentary Conservative Party that there should be a new leader of that party, and therefore a new PM," Johnson said.
-"I today appointed a cabinet to serve, as I will, until a new leader is in place," he continued, thanking voters for what he called an "incredible mandate."
+"I today appointed a cabinet to serve, as I will, until a new leader is in place."

-"The reason I have fought so hard in the last few days to continue to deliver that mandate in person was not just because I wanted to do, so but I felt it was my job, duty, obligation to you to continue to do what we promised," Johnson said.

-"As we've seen at Westminster, the herd instinct is powerful, and when the herd moves, it moves.
-And my friends, in politics, no one is remotely indispensable, and our brilliant and Darwinian system will produce another leader equally committed to taking this country forward."

 BBC News quoted Conservative lawmaker and former national Business Secretary Kwasi Kwarteng as saying the country, not just the party, needs a new leader "as soon as practicable," and former Scottish Conservative leader Ruth Davidson said in a tweet that there was "no way he can stay on until October.
 It's arrant nonsense to think he can."

+In his statement, Johnson thanked voters for what he called an "incredible mandate," and said "the reason I have fought so hard in the last few days to continue to deliver that mandate in person was not just because I wanted to do so, but I felt it was my job, duty, obligation to you to continue to do what we promised."

+He said that Britain's "brilliant and Darwinian" system would produce a new leader as committed as he was, but "as we've seen at Westminster, the herd instinct is powerful, and when the herd moves, it moves.
+And my friends, in politics, no one is remotely indispensable."

-Johnson said he would support whoever was chosen as the new Conservative Party leader, and, over the sound of booing, told the British public directly that he knew "there will be many people who are relieved, and perhaps quite a few who will also be disappointed.
+Johnson said he would support whoever was chosen as the new Conservative Party leader, and, over the sound of booing from a crowd gathered on a nearby street, told the British public directly that he knew "there will be many people who are relieved, and perhaps quite a few who will also be disappointed.
 And I want you to know how sad I am to be giving up the best job in the world.
 But them's the breaks."

 Earlier Thursday, when reports of Johnson's decision to resign first emerged, Conservative Member of Parliament Tobias Ellwood told the BBC that he was happy that Johnson had "recognized the damage that was being done, not just to the party brand but also our international stock," and decided to step down.